-If any general-season muzzleloader deer permits remain unsold at the end of the general muzzleloader season, they will convert to general-season any legal weapon (rifle) deer permits on Oct.
-10, 2017.
+If you obtain two antlerless elk permits for the same area-but the permits are for permits on Oct.
+5, 2018.
 You can buy these permits, if available, beginning at 8 a.m.
 MDT at wildlife.utah.gov and from license agents and Division offices.